Balog de Manko Bük: Aloysia Balog de Manko-Bück

-Born in Vienna (31 October 1842) and died in Budapest (15 August 1876).
-She was the daughter of Captain Anton Balog de Manko-Bük (1805-1844) and spouse of the General-Major Rudolf Freiherr Wagner von Wehrborn (Vienna 1815 - Radstadt 1897), who was a knight of the Military Order of Maria Theresia.
-They married in Olmütz (Moravia) on 21 June 1869.
+She was born in Vienna on 31 October 1842 and died in Budapest on 15 August 1876.
+She was the daughter of Captain Anton Balog de Manko-Bük (1805–1844) and spouse of the General-Major Rudolf Freiherr Wagner von Wehrborn (Vienna 1815 - Radstadt 1897), who was a knight of the Military Order of Maria Theresia.
+They married in Olomouc (Moravia) on 21 June 1869.

 German princes of both the House of Glücksburg (Schleswig-Holstein) and the House of Lippe-Weissenfeld are direct descendants of the marriage between Rudolf, the first Baron Wagner von Wehrborn and Aloysia Balog de Manko Bück.